Mission Hospice offers bereavement support for those who are grieving or facing the death of a loved one. We can help you:

 - Uncover the potential for growth and transformation following loss

 Mission Hospice professionals host free grief support groups open to the community.
 Although the groups are free of charge, donations are gratefully accepted.
-Schedules are subject to change; check the complete group meetings schedule or call 650.554.1000 for more information.
+Schedules are subject to change; check the latest group meetings schedule in our Community Connections guide or our online calendar, or call 650.554.1000 for more information.

 - 1st and 3rd Saturdays 10-11:30am, led by Tracie Pyers, MSW